alexshive/randle/README.md

 # Randle

-Guess the 5 letter word in 5 tries, similar to Wordle ...with extras.
-Uses existing list of words so there no longer is a need to wait for more challenges.
-You can also create your own challenge with various settings.
-Also this is completely ad-free to keep you from being distracted.
+Similar to Wordle ...with extras.
+Uses existing list of words with extra features.

-Uses a mix of next.js and tailwindcss.
+Built with React and Tailwind.
 Can run on static page and is flexible to be easily ported to native apps.

-## Features
+## Upcoming features
 - Customizable themes
 - Light/dark mode
 - Customizable responses